ardimirzaei/ispw2022-abm-workshop/_episodes/01-intro_complex.md

 5. Anker, A. E., Reinhart, A. M., & Feeley, T. H. (2011).
 Health information seeking: a review of measures and methods.
 Patient education and counseling, 82(3), 346-354.
 6. Health Literacy And Its Association With The Use Of Information Sources And With Barriers To Information Seeking In Clinic-Based Pregnant Women
 7. Shieh, C., Mays, R., McDaniel, A., & Yu, J. (2009).
 Health literacy and its association with the use of information sources and with barriers to information seeking in clinic-based pregnant women.
 Health care for women international, 30(11), 971-988.
+8. Bonabeau, E. (2002).
+Agent-based modeling: Methods and techniques for simulating human systems.
+Proceedings of the national academy of sciences, 99(suppl_3), 7280-7287.